 - be mid-career scholars, typically between the ages of 30-50;

-- be highly motivated, experienced scholars and professionals generally from institutions of higher education or research focused organizations (not-for-profits, think tanks, etc.)
+- be highly motivated, experienced scholars generally from institutions of higher education or research focused organizations (not-for-profits, think tanks, etc.)

 - be seeking to introduce or enhance aspects of U.S. studies into their curricula or to offer specialized seminars/workshops for education professionals in U.S. studies or related fields;